There are many different terms when it comes to carbohydrates and sugars.

 “Free sugars” is an emerging term appearing in recent government reports and dietary guidelines.
 It is defined by the World Health Organization and the UN Food and Agriculture Organization as sugars that are added to foods by the manufacturers or consumers, as well as naturally present in honey, syrups and fruit juices.

 Sucrose is a disaccharide, made up of one unit of glucose and one unit of fructose.
 It is present in honey, maple syrup, fruits, berries, and vegetables, and is also added to food products in granular or liquid form.
+For more information about the sugars content of fruits, vegetables, and sweeteners, visit our page on Sources of Sugar.

 For more detailed information on the labelling of sugars-based ingredients, visit our page on Nutrition Labelling and Claims.